nafizjiwa/REACT-REDUX-Complex-State/README.md

 ## ACTION CREATORS AND PAYLOADS of COMPLEX STATE
 #### (define how to change the state)
 `**** Actions creators ****`
-            JS objects with a type property
-            Creators are dispatched to the store with store.dispatch() method.
+            JS objects with a properties of type and payload Creators are dispatched to the store with store.dispatch() method.
 - Action creators change one slice at a time
-- To clarify which state an actions updates its type pattern =`sliceName/actionDescriptor`
+- Actions update state based on their type pattern =`sliceName/actionDescriptor`

               const actionName = (data) {
                     return {                  //ACTION OBJECT